grafana/metrictank/GOVERNANCE.md

 ### Technical decisions

-Technical decisions should be discussed and voted upon on the Metrictank [development mailing list][devlist].
+Technical decisions should be discussed and voted upon on the Grafana Metrictank [development mailing list][devlist].
 Informal conversations may also be held in *#metrictank-dev* in [slack](#how-do-i-reach-you-on-slack) or in the appropriate Github issue.

 Decisions are usually made by [lazy consensus](#consensus).
 If no consensus can be reached, the matter may be resolved by [majority](#majority-vote) vote.